 Use of a c5.large is required for tutorial 7.
 If not using a c5.large, restart the tutorial, or contact the instructor.
-Docker can be install on any Linux machine, but for simplicity c5.large is used for the tutorial.
+Docker can be install on any Linux machine, but for consistency use of c5.large is required for the tutorial.